somenath203/BMI-Calculator/README.md

 # BMI Calculator

-This is a basic web-based Body-Mass-Index(BMI) calculator created using Html, CSS and PHP.
+This is a basic web-based Body-Mass-Index(BMI) calculator created using Html, CSS, Javascript and PHP.

 ## Setup
 ### Step 1